Results take time

 1. A repetition is a single, individual action of the muscles responsible for creating movement at a joint or series of joints.
 Each repetition involves three specific phases of muscle action: lengthening, a momentary pause and shortening.

-2. Regardless of your specific fitness goals the number of repetitions performed is not nearly as important as whether those repetitions are performed to a moment of muscular fatigue.
-Achieving fatigue in a muscle means that it is not capable of performing one more rep and ensures that all of the muscle fibers responsible for moving that muscle have been engaged.
-If your goal is to improve definition and you finish a set capable of performing a few more reps you have not fatigued all of the type II fibers that are responsible for creating definition meaning that you have wasted your time because you will not be training in the most efficient manner possible for your goal.
+2. Regardless of your specific goal, the number of reps is not nearly as important as working to a point of muscular fatigue.
+Fatigue means not capable of performing one more rep and ensures that all of the muscle fibers in the muscle have been engaged.
+If your goal is to improve definition or add size, then you want to rep to fatigue.

 3. In general, the number of reps you do for an exercise has an inverse relationship with the amount of weight used.
 As the amount of weight goes up, the number of repetitions able to be performed decreases.
 Higher-intensity loads can only be performed for a few repetitions while lower intensity loads are can be moved for a relatively high number of repetitions before fatigue sets in.